-Policy Title: SNHS Learning Resource Center - Use of LRC by Outside Agencies coordinating with SNHS LRC coordinator.
+Policy Title: SNHS Learning Resource Center - Use of LRC by Outside Agencies equipment, facility, and supplies for practicum purposes.

+Purpose: To set guidelines and usage fees for agencies use of SNHS LRC coordinating with SNHS LRC coordinator.
 A faculty/community checkout agreement form must be filled out in its entirety before approval is granted.
 If lab is needed after hours, the person making the request must make arrangements with the SNHS LRC Coordinator 3 days to 1 week in advance.